leonardoce/leonardoce-jekill/_posts/2014-02-21-pharo-theme.markdown

 categories: programming smalltalk
 ---

-Have you seen my custom Pharo theme [here][pharo-theme-address]?
+Have you seen my custom Pharo theme [here][pharo-theme-address]?
 If you don't want to use the link you can see a screenshot:

 ![Configuration browser, Iliad]({{ site.url }}/assets/pharo-config-browser-iliad.png)